 A Case of Surgical Trauma

 Dr. Robert Scaer defines trauma as an event of facing a perceived threat while in a state of helplessness.
-This case certainly qualifies as a traumatic experience.
+This event certainly qualified as a traumatic experience!

 The following are aspects which were uncovered and resolved through the healing process: